 A shadowing agreement is active as soon as it is added to a DSA.

-If the agreement specifies an update mode which is scheduled and gives a beginTime, updates will not begin to flow between the DSAs until beginTime is reached; otherwise they begin to flow immediately.
-In that case it is recommended that the consumerStatus attribute be added to the shadow consumer first and the supplierStatus attribute be added to the shadow supplier second.
+If the agreement specifies an update mode as scheduled and includes a beginTime, updates will start at the specified beginTime.

+Otherwise, they will start immediately.
+In this case, add the consumerStatus attribute to the shadow consumer first; and then add the supplierStatus attribute to the shadow supplier.
 This avoids the shadow supplier attempting an initial update operation before the shadow consumer is ready.